The Eternal Cylinder: Plot

-Returning once more to the physical world, the Trebhum traverse a desert to acquire the components needed to activate a flying palace, overcoming extreme aggression by the cylinder in the process.
-At the moment of the palace's activation, however, the Mathematician attacks, and while the titanic servant is felled, the palace launches before the Trebhum can board it.
-Returning to the Cylinder's mind via the Mathematician's corpse, the Trebhum are confronted by the Cylinder's mind, where its motives are finally revealed - it seeks to absorb all existence into itself and, in doing so, end all suffering.
-The Narrator manages to break through the Cylinder's presence and encourages the Trebhum to keep going.
-When they exit the Cylinder, the Trebhum discover the world has been ravaged by the contents of the Cylinder, which spilled out from the Mathematician's corpse.
+Back in the physical world, the Trebhum find that the Cylinder has progressed further, and are now deep in the tundra.
+Evading new lifeforms and more aggressive servants, while finding additional elders, the Trebhum eventually formulate a new plan to escape their world using a flying palace their people built long ago.
+In the course of reaching such a palace in a desert, the Trebhum venture into the mind of the Cylinder once more, and finally commune with the voice, which reveals itself as that of a human - long ago, the Cylinder arrived on Earth and consumed everything on the planet, before turning its attention to the Trebhum's world upon hearing their songs.
+The Trebhum eventually manage to activate the palace, but the sudden intervention of the Mathematician results in the palace floating out of reach.
+Venturing into the Cylinder's mind a third time sees the Cylinder finally speak and reveal its goals: believing difference to be the source of all suffering, the Cylinder seeks to absorb all existence into itself to create a peaceful universe.
+Upon exiting the mind scape, the Trebhum find that their scuffle with the Mathematician has released entities stored within the Cylinder into their world, creating a toxic new landscape filled with unknown threats.

 Evading both extremely dangerous wildlife and direct attacks by the most dangerous of the Cylinder's servants, the Trebhum encounter a final elder, who reveals that their kind were once companions of the Celestial Trewhaala, enormous eel-like aliens who have guarded the elder shrines the Trebhum previously visited.
 After acquiring a mutation that allows them to commune with the Trewhaala, the two races reach an agreement - the Trewhaala will ferry the Trebhum to the palace as long as the Trebhum first consume Cylinder artifacts that carry traits of the Trewhaala, who are dying out and hope to use these artifacts to survive within the Trebhum's genetic memory.
 Despite desperate attacks by the Cylinder, the Trebhum succeed in acquiring all of these artifacts and are ferried to the palace.
-In desperation, the Cylinder sends a fully restored Mathematician to kill the Trebhum, only for a trio of Trewhaala to intervene.
+Determined not to let the Trebhum escape, the Cylinder sends a fully restored Mathematician to kill them, only for a trio of Trewhaala to intervene.
 The four clash atop the palace while the Trebhum move to avoid the crossfire, until finally the Mathematician is defeated.

 Entering the Cylinder's mind a final time, the Trebhum are thanked by the Narrator for defeating the Cylinder, in the process revealing that the Narrator is the mind controlling the Mathematician.
 The Mathematician promptly turns on the Cylinder and sacrifices itself to destroy the construct, finally ending the Mathematician's hunt.
-As the Trebhum celebrate their victory, the Narrator recaps their story, and as he fades away, admits to being proud of having been part of their family, even if it was only for a moment.
+As the Trebhum celebrate their victory, the Narrator recaps their story, and as he fades away, admits to being unsure if the Cylinder will return, but feels content with his role in the story of its ending.